10 alternatives to alcohol you'll actually want to drink in January and beyond

 1. Kombucha

-Kombucha has been popular for a few years now as a good substitute for alcoholic drinks - and for good reason.
-This fermented green tea comes in various fruity flavours like ginger lemon, raspberry, and passionfruit, from brands like Remedy and Jarr.
-These are stocked on Amazon and in most grocery stores.
-Kombucha has the same sizzle as beer as well, without the tipsy feeling that comes after a few pints.
+Kombucha has been popular for a few years now as a good substitute for alcoholic drinks, and for good reason.
+This fermented green tea comes in various fruity flavours like ginger lemon, raspberry, and passionfruit.
+Stocked on Amazon and in most grocery stores, kombucha is easy to get your hands on and it has the same sizzle as beer, without the tipsy feeling that comes after a pint or two.

 The benefits of kombucha are widely established too, so you'll be doing good for your body when you drink it, explains Pauline Cox MSc, a functional nutritionist and author of Hungry Woman.
 "These fermented drinks are often low in sugar and have the added benefits of live bacteria, also known as probiotics," she says.
 "Daily probiotics support diversity in the gut microbiome, which has been linked to longevity."